English theatre shines in Montréal

 From Broadway to Montréal

-Evenko and Broadway Across Canada have announced their 2025 Broadway season, a three-show package that includes the first-ever presentation of the triumphant story of the Queen of Rock and Roll TINA – The Tina Turner Musical (February 4 to 9), the hilarious musical MEAN GIRLS (April 22 to 27), and HAMILTON, the epic saga that follows the rise of U.S. Founding Father Alexander Hamilton (August 19 to September 7).
-Tickets are now on sale for all three shows.
+Evenko and Broadway Across Canada present a three-show package that includes the triumphant story of the Queen of Rock and Roll TINA – The Tina Turner Musical (February 4 to 9), the hilarious musical MEAN GIRLS (April 22 to 27), and HAMILTON, the epic saga that follows the rise of U.S. Founding Father Alexander Hamilton (August 19 to September 7).
 All productions presented at Salle Wilfrid-Pelletier.

-Click here for French-language theatre in Montréal this fall.
+Click here for French-language theatre in Montréal this winter.

 Richard Burnett